aosabook/500lines/modeller/chapter.md

 interactions.
 In this project,`Sphere` and a `Cube` available.
 More shapes can be added easily by extending the Node class again.

 The abstract Node class contains all of the logic common to all nodes.
-In this project, most of the code is common.
-The Primitive class contains the code to render a primitive.
-It requires a call list name for rendering.
-An OpenGL Call List is a series of
-OpenGL calls that are bundled together and named.
-The calls can be dispatched with `glCallList(LIST_NAME)`.
-Finally, the concrete primitives (`Sphere` and `Cube`) define the call list required to render them.
-They could also specialize any of the other `Node` behaviour, if necessary.
+The sub classes of `Node` override specific functionality if needed.
+They are also required to provide a `render` function.

 Using a class structure like this means that the `Node` class is easily extensible.
-As an example of the extensibility, consider adding a `Node` type that combines multiple primitived, like a figure for a character.
+As an example of the extensibility, consider adding a `Node` type that combines multiple primitives, like a figure for a character.
 We can easily extend the `Node` class for this situation by creating a new class `class Figure(Node)` which will override some of the functionality of the `Node` manage a list of sub-nodes.

 By making the `Node` class extensible in this way, we are able to add new types of shapes to the scene without changing any of the other code around scene